datacarpentry/stata-economics/_episodes/05-programming.md

 Save the .do file in the editor as `read_reshape_gdp.do`.

-Create a `code` folder inside your project folder `dc-economics` and put it there.
+Create a `code` folder inside your project folder `stata-economics` and put it there.

 You can use basic shell commands such as `cd`, `pwd`, `ls` and `mkdir` in Stata.
 ```